 Fire retardant is also used to coat certain objects to make them safer to use.
-One example is Christmas trees, which are often given a protective coating to stop them catching fire, which may become a risk when they start to dry out and are covered in lights or are too close to the fireplace!
+One example is Christmas trees, which are often given a protective coating to stop them from catching fire, which may become a risk when they start to dry out and are covered in lights or are too close to the fireplace!

-Fire retardant is also used to help stop and control fires, as well as preventing their outbreak.
+is also used to help stop and control fires, as well as preventing their outbreak.
 Fire retardant foam is used in fire extinguishers, and fire retardant gels, powders and sprays are also used for aerial firefighting, with planes dropping such products onto forest fires and wildfires as they fly overhead.

 What is Flame Retardant?

-Flame retardants are a type of substance that can be added to combustible materials to help to prevent or slow fires spreading.
+Flame retardants are a type of substance that can be added to combustible materials to help to prevent or slow fires from spreading.
 Flame retardants are typically applied to textile, plastics and coatings to help protect items from catching fire.
-To make a flame retardant, a variety of different chemistries can be used or combined to create an effective protection.
+To make a flame retardant, a variety of different chemistries can be used or combined to create effective protection.
 Flame retardants can react in different ways when met with fire, so a specific type of flame retardant will be carefully paired with each material.

 How Do Flame Retardants Work?